lemoncheesecake/lemoncheesecake/doc/getting-started.rst

     def my_test():
         check_that("value", "foo", equal_to("foo"))

-And then, run the tests :
+Then, run the tests :

 .. code-block:: none